General Terms and Conditions of PMA/TOOLS AG

 6.1 Unless otherwise specified below, the statutory provisions shall apply to the buyer’s rights in the event of material defects and defects of title (including incorrect and short deliveries as well as improper assembly or defective assembly instructions).
 In all cases, the statutory special regulations remain unaffected when the unprocessed goods are delivered to a consumer, even if the consumer has processed them further (supplier recourse pursuant to Section 478 BGB).
 Claims from supplier recourse are excluded if the defective goods have been further processed by the purchaser or another company, e.g. by installation in another product.

 6.2 The basis of our liability for defects is above all the agreement reached on the quality of the goods.
-All product descriptions which are the subject matter of the individual contract or which have been made public by us (in particular in catalogues or on our Internet homepage) are regarded as an agreement on the quality of the goods.
+All product specifications that are integral to the individual contract shall be regarded as the agreement on the quality of the goods.
+Product specifications become integral to the contract if reference is made to them when an order is placed or confirmed.

 6.3 Insofar as the quality has not been agreed, it must be assessed in accordance with the statutory provisions whether there is a defect or not (Section 434 (1), p.
 2 and 3 BGB).
 However, we accept no liability for public statements made by the manufacturer or other third parties (e.g. advertising statements).